 Authors:Keith Wille, MD, FCCP; Nirmal Sharma, MD; Robert Hyzy, MD, FCCP

 - Middle Eastern respiratory syndrome (MERS) is a viral infection that can cause lung infection and kidney failure.

-- MERS is a viral disease that can cause lung infection and kidney failure in humans.
-It is transmitted from camels and bats to humans.
-It can also be transmitted by human-to-human contact.
+- It is transmitted from camels and bats to people.
+It can also be transmitted by contact between people.